kgdn/kgdn.github.io/index.md

 layout: home
 ---
 ## You've reached the website of Kieran Gordon!
-{{ page.description }} I would have preferred to have self-hosted this blog, but I don't have the time, money and resources to do so.
+I would have preferred to have self-hosted this blog, but I don't have the time, money and resources to do so.
 So GitHub will do!
 Head over to the About page to learn more about me, and to contact if you have any questions or comments.

 ## Source Code
 You can find the source code for this website [here](https://github.com/kgdn/kgdn.github.io).
 This website is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).